tpetzoldt/tpetzoldt.github.io/README.md

 This repository serves documentation and didactic examples for my other repositories.
 The HTML and PDF files are usually generated with markdown (or R-Markdown).
-To avoid redundancies, the original .md and .Rmd files remain together with related software in their source repositories.
+To avoid inconsistencies, the original .md and .Rmd files remain together with related software in their source repositories.

 More: https://tpetzoldt.github.io